Photo from Canva

 Create a PCS Binder

 One of the keys to a successful military move is organization.
-Create a PCS binder and include printed checklists, multiple copies of orders, travel documents, passports, Powers of Attorney, moving-related paperwork, medical and vaccine records, school records, housing info, contact details, moving company documents, and financial information.
+Create a PCS binder and include any printed checklists, multiple copies of orders, travel documents, passports, Powers of Attorney, moving-related paperwork, medical and vaccine records, school records, housing info, contact details, moving company documents, and financial information.

 Other paperwork that might need to be located here includes birth and marriage certificates and custody paperwork.
 Having all your necessary documents in one place will keep you on track and ensure nothing slips through the cracks.